 KB User's Guide - Documents Tab - Document Sharing: the Use and Request Buttons

-This document will discuss how to use the features found in the Use Documents from Other Groups page.
-Included among these documents are all external documents from other sites as well as the internal documents owned by groups for which you have internal KB access.
+This document will discuss how to use the features found in the Use Documents from Other Groups screen.
+Documents include all external documents from other sites as well as the internal documents owned by groups for which you have internal KB access.
 Viewing and/or using existing documentation can be an informative reference when creating brand new documents and especially for new KB sites looking for relevant content to adopt.

 Use Documents from Other Groups